 I recently received a pitch selling a new fitness class.
 Apparently it is ‘super-loud and colourful’ and represents ‘motivational fitness forever’.
 It even promised that the class will help readers ‘find the chinks of rainbow in this grey city of ours.’
-What sort of class was it?
-I have no idea.
+But what sort of class was it?
+I had no idea.

 2. It’s over-familiar